-Honor 7A, Honor 7C vs Redmi 5, Redmi 5A: Specifications and features comparison
+Honor 7C, Honor 7A vs Xiaomi Redmi 5, Redmi 5A: Specs comparison

 Also Read: Xiaomi Redmi 5A price, review: A souped-up version of Redmi 4A that works

 In terms of specifications, Redmi 5A has a 5-inch HD display with a resolution of 1280 x 720 pixels.
 The screen has a standard 16:9 aspect ratio, instead of 18:9 display as seen on newer devices.
 Redmi 5A is powered by the Qualcomm Snapdragon 425 processor.
-In our review, we said Redmi 5A does not show signs of lag when it comes to everyday tasks.
+In our review, we said Redmi 5A does not lag when it comes to everyday tasks.
 However, the device is not meant to handle heavy graphics-heavy games like Real Racing 3 and Asphalt 8.

 Redmi 5A supports expandable storage up to 128GB via a microSD card slot.
 It is backed by a 3,000mAh battery, which lasts for two days with average to heavy usage.
 Coming to camera, Redmi 5A sports a 13MP rear sensor with f/2.2 aperture and PDAF.
 It is capable of taking detailed pictures in bright daylight, though it flatters in low light.